 The People’s Poll Panel is a verified group of over 50 disabled people or carers of disabled people in Bucks which is broadly representative of the 40,000 disabled people in the county.
 The panel is asked to complete the same 7 questions every week to build up a picture of the changing impact of coronavirus on this group.

-Analysis of the data from three successive weeks of responses from broadly the same poll panel shows clear trends.
+Analysis of the data from six successive weeks of responses from broadly the same poll panel shows clear trends.

 For a copy of the poll in other formats, contact us